Design Contact: infomissingtextures.com

-Flyers are massively important in setting the tone for a party and providing information.
-These raves are booked and organized with a moving flow and varied sounds in mind, and the unique flyers for each iteration reflect the shift in tone.
+Flyers are massively important in setting the tone for an event and providing information.
+These raves in Los Angeles and New York City are booked and organized with a moving flow and varied sounds in mind, and the unique flyers for each iteration reflect the shift in tone.

 Pro-mise/Previous Life —“An easy place to dance”

 Two satellite party series surrounding Directory.
 While Directory positions itself to stray from strict or traditional branding, Pro-mise and Previous Life hold a more genre-based theme that finds itself to be more consistent.
 The flyers accordingly reflect as such.

 Rolling Loud —“World’s largest hip-hop festival”

 Several collaborative merch designs for Rolling Loud’s 2019 iterations for New York City, the Bay Area, and Los Angeles.

 For Los Angeles, three designs in reverence and reference to its car culture, old rave culture, transportation system, and desert heat, the latter of which was designed with Bryan Rivera.
 “LOUD” sleeve print on orange long-sleeve is by Bryan Rivera.

 For New York City, a custom throwback logo, printed small on the front chest and large across the back, alongside an Atlas-like graphic by Parks Perdue & colors and organization by Bryan Rivera.